911±¬ÁĎÍř

 Be sure to see the "noble floor", where much of the original grandeur has been restored.
 This was used as a gathering place and is very fitting for a rich, noble family.
 The palace has the obligatory Baroque staircase as well as beautiful murals and tapestries.
 There is also an apothecary on the ground floor that houses many original pieces from the 18th century and some beautiful delft pieces.

-10) Cimetiere du Chateau (Chateau Cemetery)
+10) Cimetiere du Chateau (Castle Cemetery)

 Being a cemetery does not make it a less interesting place to visit.
-Chateau Cemetery sits on top of the hill at Cimiez, and has one of the most beautiful views of the city.
+Castle Cemetery sits on top of the hill at Cimiez, and has one of the most beautiful views of the city.
 So, visiting the cemetery is certainly not very depressing.

 The cemetery was founded in 1783.
 Most of the graves are very ornate and there are many small chapel style gravesites made in white marble.
 The works of art kind of reflect the love of art that the locals have for all aspects of life.
 Here art is life.